docker/docs/datacenter/ucp/2.0/reference/cli/dump-certs.md

 ---
+description: Print the public certificates used by this UCP web server
+keywords: docker, dtr, cli, dump-certs
 title: docker/ucp dump-certs
-description: Print the public certificates used by this UCP web server
-keywords:
-- docker, dtr, cli, dump-certs
 ---

 Print the public certificates used by this UCP web server